pymc-devs/pymc/docs/source/contributing/review_pr_pymc_examples.md

   want to render the notebook by itself but as a page on the example gallery.
 * Check the readthedocs preview and use the MyST notebook format to see the raw text diff and comment on it when it comes to formatting.
+* In general check that the style described in {ref}`jupyter_style` is followed.

-For the time being (while we rerun and update the docs to new formatting) you should not accept any of the following without a very good reason.
+For the time being (while we rerun the notebooks with v4 and update the docs to new formatting) please ensure all of the following:

+* There are **NO** URLs pointing to PyMC/ArviZ/Aesara docs
+* There is a post directive and MyST target at the top of the notebook.
+* The notebook is being checked by pre-commit (it should not appear in any exclude section in `.pre-commit-config.yaml`)
+* No watermark (this is already CI breaking but is still included here for full context)

 They are very specific and should be part of the PR scope even if the PR author didn't intend to originally.
 Think of this as CI breaking.

-* URLs pointing to PyMC/ArviZ/Aesara docs
-* No post directive or no MyST target at the top of the notebook.
-* No watermark (this is already CI breaking but is still included here for full context)

-* In general check that the style described in {ref}`jupyter_style` is followed.

 ## 5. Check CI
 * CI in pymc-examples is very specific and has never had a false failure yet.